SerialKicked/ChatAI/README.md

 - Runs on Windows 10+ (may work on 7, untested)
 - To take full advantage of the LTM and dynamic character systems, a context window of at least 10K is required, 16K+ is *heavily* recommended
 - Small models (<=8B params), and models with poor instruction following, may struggle with some of the features
+- You can find a list of recommended models in my [Hugging Face Collections](https://huggingface.co/SerialKicked/collections)
+- For TTS and Web Search functionalities, KoboldCPP API is required

 ## License